510kirti/510kirti/README.md

 # 👋 Hi, I’m Kirti

-I’m a second-year B.Tech student passionate about exploring the vast world of technology.
+I’m a third-year B.Tech student passionate about exploring the vast world of technology.
 Currently pursuing my degree in **Information Technology** at **National Institute of Technology Kurukshetra**.
 I’m enthusiastic about diving into the exciting realms of software development and engineering.